Nearest Neighbor Dirichlet Mixtures: Simulation Experiments

+We first focus on some runtime experiments comparing NN-DM and DP-MC.
 In our experiments, we focus on $p=1$ and $p=4$.
 The runtime for NN-DM consists of the time to estimate $\delta_0^2$ by cross-validation as in Section \ref{sec:CV} and then drawing samples from its pseudo-posterior.
 For both dimensions, the sample size is varied from $n = 200$ to $n = 1500$ in increments of 100.
 Data are generated from the standard Gaussian density (GS) for $p=1$ and from a mixture of skew t-distributions with the parameters as described for the case MST in Section \ref{sec:mvt_simulations} for $p=4$.
 For $p=1$, we evaluate the two methods at $500$ test points, while for $p=4$ we evaluate the methods at $200$ test points.
 The hyperparameters are kept the same as in Sections \ref{sec:univ_simulations} and \ref{sec:mvt_simulations}.
 We took $1000$ Monte Carlo samples for the NN-DM and $2500$ MCMC samples for the DP-MC with a burn-in of $1500$ samples.
-The simulations were carried out on an i7-8700K processor with 16 gigabytes of memory.
+We provide a figure summarising the results in Figure \ref{fig:time_mvt}.
+In the top panel of Figure \ref{fig:time_mvt}, we plot the average of the logarithm (base $10$) of the run times of each approach for $10$ independent replications.
+Corresponding $\mathcal{L}_1$ errors of the two methods is included in the bottom panel of Figure \ref{fig:time_mvt}.